embeddedkink/lockbox/README.md

 - Based on common off-the-shelf (COTS) and 3d printed parts
 - Fully local system, no dependency on the cloud or telemetry collected

+## A note on updates

+The box can be updated manually but will not be seeking for the latest updates automatically.
+Updating the box is not hard, but requires some technical steps.
+An update utility is in the works.
+Until then, the version of the control software that matches the firmware of your lock box will be accessible in this repository.

 ## Setting up

 - Print, or have someone print the box, lid, and locking cam.